snoopdugiedog/trello-colors/README.md

 I threw in a couple default css files, in case you don't want to go through the trouble of running the ruby code.
 The seem to work pretty well, but the dark background could probably use some work, perhaps a different font or font weight or something.

+You can update these files with your own modifications by running `ruby trello-colors.rb all`